mortocks/bash-podcast-download/README.md

-# bash-podcast-download
+# Bash Podcast Download
-A small bash script to download all media from a podcast feed
+A simple bash script to download all media from a podcast feed

 ##Usage
 Change variables at the top of the file for the feed url and the folder to download the files to.